 Designation for the best possible maturity state of the grapes in the annual growth cycle of vine, At this time or grape condition should ideally the vintage be performed.
 The term maturation (frz.
-Maturité) describes the maturity state from the point of view of the formed sugar or Most weight (Sugar maturity) in the context of acidity, distinguishing between early, full and overripe.
+Maturité) describes the state of maturity from the point of view of the formed sugar or Most weight (Sugar maturity) in the context of acidity, distinguishing between early, full and overripe.
 In some cases, this also speaks of a technical / technological maturity .
 The grapes have reached a maximum of stored sugar.
 The concept of physiological maturity was first developed in the USA in the 1990s and subsequently increasingly prevailed in Europe as well.
-The physiology As a branch of biology is the study of the physical and biochemical processes in the cells, tissues and organs of all living things.
+The physiology as a branch of biology is the study of the physical and biochemical processes in the cells, tissues and organs of all living things.

 The physiological maturity includes more criteria than just that Mostgewicht (Sugar), the PH value and the salary acids as it was common in Europe.
 Strictly speaking, the overvalued must weight (especially in Austria and Germany) is only a measure of alcoholic maturity .
 On the other hand, physiological ripeness is also concerned with aromatic ripeness and (in the case of red wine grapes) phenolic ripeness .
 Condition or coloring of the berry skin, elasticity of the pulp, maturity of the grape seeds and berry taste are taken into account.
 The ideal time is given when as many as possible of these criteria have reached the optimal state, which then becomes apparent in the total extract of a wine.
 The physiological maturity is thus an essential part of the so-called "inner quality "Of a wine.